 What is EMDR Therapy?

 According to the EMDR Institute™2, “EMDR, short for Eye Movement Desensitization and Reprocessing, is a psychotherapy that enables people to heal from the symptoms and emotional distress that are the result of disturbing life experiences.”
 This applies to acute trauma, such as what soldiers and rape victims’ experience, and for what might be called lesser distressing memories, including emotional distress accumulated during childhood.
 EMDR therapy combines behavioral therapy (focusing on the trauma) with specialized, bilateral (meaning back and forth) eye movement to target the trauma and help to release it.
+Another common treament is tapping for anxiety which is a different treatment than EMDR even though tapping is sometimes used with EMDR.

 Why is EMDR Therapy Important to Emotional Well-Being?